 3.)
 Offer a Genuine Apology and Make It Right

 A study organized by The Carey School of Business found that only 37% of upset customers were satisfied when offered something in return for the issue.
 However, if the organization said “sorry” on top of the credit, satisfaction increased to 74%.
-So if you plan to send your client an apology gift, ensure that the offering includes a note that provides an apology.
+So if you plan to provide your client with a gesture, offer, or discount, ensure that the offering includes a note that provides an apology.

 How To Craft a Compelling Apology